Sun Safety Code

 The following is guidance to coaching staff on ways to help get the message across:

-- Read the Outdoor Kids Sun Safety Code yourself, and lead by example
+- Read the Outdoor Kids Sun Safety Code yourself

 - Pay special attention to children with disabilities and learning difficulties